Canada police seen getting tough as trucker protests continue

 The "Freedom Convoy" consisting largely of truckers began as a movement against a Canadian vaccine requirement for cross-border drivers.
 But it has since evolved into a rallying point against Prime Minister Justin Trudeau's strict measures to fight the pandemic.

-Downtown Ottawa, home to Canada's parliament, central bank, and buildings including Trudeau's office, has been largely in lockdown after truckers occupied the streets.
-Late night honking and occasional fireworks have disrupted the normally quiet life of the residents in the city.
+Late night honking and occasional fireworks have disrupted the normally quiet life of the residents in downtown Ottawa.

-A hearing into a proposed class-action lawsuit seeking an injunction to silence the constant honking by truckers will take place on Monday.
+An Ottawa court will hear an application for an injunction to end the loud honking downtown residents say has become incessant and unbearable.

+Lawyer Paul Champ, who represents the plaintiffs, told Reuters on Sunday he expects the police to enforce "to some extent" an injunction if the court grants it.

 On Sunday night, police began removing gas and fuel supplies at a logistics encampment set up by protesters, after the city's mayor declared a state of emergency on Sunday.